quelpa/quelpa/README.md

 ```

 The definition as part of the recipe has the highest priority and overrides the other two methods.
 Likewise adding it as an argument overrides the global variable.
 So the priority is like: recipe > argument > `quelpa-stable-p`.

+Note that dev version numbers are usually higher than stable version numbers (they are using the build date as version) so if you want to install a stable version for an installed dev package you will first have to uninstall that package.

 ### Managing packages